ctz/graviola/README.md

 ## Status

 This project is very new, so exercise due caution.
-At the moment there is not a public API outside of the `rustls` `CryptoProvider` -- so you can use this for TLS, but not for other uses.
+The overriding goal of this crate is for use with `rustls` via [rustls-graviola][], but there is also a public API for general-purpose use.

 ## Goals